Night Shows

 The parade is organized by a committee of dedicated volunteers and community supporters.

-Your entry into the Medicine Hat Exhibition and Stampede parade is a richly rewarding experience for you to get involved in.
+Your entry into the Medicine Hat Exhibition & Stampede parade is a richly rewarding experience for you to get involved in.
 It is a great way to build teamwork, pride and community spirit within your organization while giving back to our community and having fun in the process.
-There is nothing like parading your civic pride, come and showcase your product and celebrate our western heritage.
+There is nothing like parading your civic pride, come and showcase your product and celebrate our Western heritage.